 There are health consequences to sitting too much.
-Experts have coined it, “Sitting Disease,” and research indicates prolonged sitting increases the risk for diabesity, cardiovascular disease, cancer, obesity, and too much belly fat.
+Experts have coined it “Sitting Disease,” and research indicates prolonged sitting increases the risk for diabesity, cardiovascular disease, cancer, obesity, and too much belly fat.
 And working out regularly does not protect against the dangers of prolonged sitting.
 In fact, research shows prolonged sitting shortens the lifespan, regardless of whether you exercise.

 Doctors don’t know why sitting might cause these health problems.
 One theory is prolonged sitting reduces muscles’ ability to burn fat, and another is that it might cause sluggish blood flow.
 This would explain why sitting too much might negatively affect the heart and blood pressure, eventually leading to heart disease or stroke.

 We live in a stressful society.
 Approximately 66% of American families are ones in which both spouses work outside the home.
-Or, they are single parents.
+Or they are single parents.
 According to the U.S. Census Bureau report from 2011, there are approximately 13.7 million single parents in America.
 Many of them work more than one job just to make ends meet.

 In addition, everything is happening faster these days.
-It is a lot for the nervous system to adjust to and, on top of that, you’ve got work, family, social life, finances and a lot of other stuff going on.
+It is a lot for the nervous system to adjust to, and on top of that, you’ve got work, family, social life, finances, and a lot of other stuff going on.
 It’s enough to make you feel like screaming sometimes.
 And there is a physiological reason for that.

 You see, chronic stress causes an increase in the stress hormone cortisol in your bloodstream.
 Cortisol prepares your body to fight or flee, meaning that it raises your blood pressure and your blood sugar levels.
 This can trigger anger and aggression.
 But the positive effect of cortisol — to save your life — doesn’t last long.

 If your cortisol levels stay elevated for too long, you are at increased risk for heart disease, high blood pressure, diabetes, depression — and increased belly fat.
-Yep, the higher your cortisol levels, the more belly fat you accumulate and that, as we’ve seen, just increases your risk for those and other diseases.
+Yep, the higher your cortisol levels, the more belly fat you accumulate, and that, as we’ve seen, just increases your risk for those and other diseases.

-Researchers recently discovered environmental toxins can cause weight gain, particularly in the stomach region.
+Researchers recently discovered environmental toxins could cause weight gain, particularly in the stomach region.
 Their research indicates these toxins disturb the body’s ability to balance blood sugar and metabolize cholesterol, which can lead to insulin resistance.

-That toxic chemicals have a toxic effect on our bodies shouldn’t surprise anyone given that we’re exposed to toxins our bodies weren’t designed to process.
+That toxic chemicals have a toxic effect on our bodies shouldn’t surprise anyone, given that we’re exposed to toxins our bodies weren’t designed to process.
 Paint thinners.
 Car exhaust fumes.
 Dryer sheets.
 Household cleaners.
 Asbestos.
 Pesticides.
 Herbicides.
 The list of toxic chemicals is endless, and they not only cause health problems but also bad belly fat.